 In 2014, a report by Human Rights Watch noted the brutal nature of life and the extreme conditions of isolation at MCC New York.

-In 2011, Amnesty International reported that the conditions of Metropolitan Correctional Center New York “fall short of international standards for humane treatment.”
+In 2011, Amnesty International reported that the conditions of MCC New York “fall short of international standards for humane treatment.”

 In June 2009, Ahmed Khalfan Ghailani, who was being held at Guantanamo Bay since September 2006 for the bombings of U.S. embassies and the murder of 224 people, was transferred to MCC New York to face criminal prosecution.

-In 2005, Edwin Williams, a guard at Metropolitan Correctional Center New York, was arrested for taking thousands of dollars in bribes to smuggle contraband, such as marijuana, tobacco, and food to prisoners.
+In 2005, Edwin Williams, an MCC New York (Manhattan) prison guard, was arrested for taking thousands of dollars in bribes to smuggle contraband, such as marijuana, tobacco, and food to prisoners.

-In 2003, Edward Mulroney, a lieutenant at MCC Manhattan, beat a prisoner who was handcuffed and held down by two other guards, resulting in fractures to the prisoner’s eye socket and cheekbone.
+In 2003, Edward Mulroney, a lieutenant at MCC New York, beat a prisoner who was handcuffed and held down by two other guards, resulting in fractures to the prisoner’s eye socket and cheekbone.

-In 1998, Roy Thomas, a guard at Metropolitan Correctional Center New York, was charged with conspiring with a jailed drug dealer to steal 100 kg of cocaine from a rival drug dealer and then sell the drugs himself.
+In 1998, Roy Thomas, a guard at MCC New York correctional facility, was charged with conspiring with a jailed drug dealer to steal 100 kg of cocaine from a rival drug dealer and then sell the drugs himself.
 Thomas was also accused of taking $1,500 from the jailed drug dealer to smuggle in contraband.

 For a comprehensive look at life in federal prison, pick up a copy of Christopher Zoukis’ Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons.
 For more detailed information about MCC New York, please buy a copy of the Directory of Federal Prisons: The Unofficial Guide to Bureau of Prisons Institutions by Christopher Zoukis.